Application Process

 • Participation in a domestic/international humanitarian or medical mission trip

-• Work experience in the medical field (e.g., EMT, Nurse, etc.)
+• Work experience in the medical field (e.g., EMT, nurse, medical assistant, CNA, etc.)

 • Shadowing of a physician, osteopathic or allopathic (osteopathic preferred)